Legacy Capital Wealth Partners LLC Takes $511,000 Position in Intel Co. (NASDAQ:INTC)

 Legacy Capital Wealth Partners LLC purchased a new stake in Intel Co.
-(NASDAQ:INTC – Free Report) during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor purchased 14,361 shares of the chip maker’s stock, valued at approximately $511,000.
+(NASDAQ:INTC – Free Report) in the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund purchased 14,361 shares of the chip maker’s stock, valued at approximately $511,000.

+Other institutional investors have also added to or reduced their stakes in the company.
+Glass Jacobson Investment Advisors llc acquired a new position in Intel during the second quarter valued at approximately $25,000.
+Cornerstone Planning Group LLC acquired a new position in Intel during the second quarter valued at approximately $25,000.
+Your Advocates Ltd. LLP raised its position in Intel by 396.4% during the second quarter.
+Your Advocates Ltd. LLP now owns 819 shares of the chip maker’s stock valued at $27,000 after purchasing an additional 654 shares in the last quarter.
+Lumature Wealth Partners LLC raised its position in Intel by 146.7% during the first quarter.
+Lumature Wealth Partners LLC now owns 824 shares of the chip maker’s stock valued at $41,000 after purchasing an additional 490 shares in the last quarter.
+Finally, Quilter Plc acquired a new position in Intel during the first quarter valued at approximately $869,868,000.
+60.84% of the stock is currently owned by institutional investors and hedge funds.

 Intel Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, December 1st.
-Investors of record on Tuesday, November 7th were paid a $0.125 dividend.
+The business also recently announced a quarterly dividend, which was paid on Friday, December 1st.
+Stockholders of record on Tuesday, November 7th were given a dividend of $0.125 per share.
+This represents a $0.50 dividend on an annualized basis and a dividend yield of 1.04%.
 The ex-dividend date was Monday, November 6th.
-This represents a $0.50 annualized dividend and a dividend yield of 1.04%.
-Intel’s dividend payout ratio is -125.00%.
+Intel’s dividend payout ratio is currently -125.00%.

 Intel Corporation designs, develops, manufactures, markets, and sells computing and related products worldwide.
 It operates through Client Computing Group, Data Center and AI, Network and Edge, Mobileye, Accelerated Computing Systems and Graphics, Intel Foundry Services, and Other segments.
 The company offers platform products, such as central processing units and chipsets, and system-on-chip and multichip packages; and accelerators, boards and systems, connectivity products, and memory and storage products.